korkin25/proxypool/README.md

+# Payment scripts

+This repository now includes the payment scripts from p2proxy, please be advised that just like p2proxy these payout scripts are considered alpha quality (there will be bugs) and needs a lot of work.

 # proxypool for Vertcoin

 A Stratum to Stratum proxy pool.
 Released under AGPL-V3.
 Modified to work with Vertcoin with some minor tweaks.